appdotnet/api-spec/resources/users.md

 Updates a specific <a href="/appdotnet/api-spec/blob/master/objects.md#user">User's</a> profile details.
 You can update a user by PUTing an object that matches the [user schema](/appdotnet/api-spec/blob/master/objects.md#user) with an HTTP header of ```Content-Type: application/json```.
 You must provide values for each of the following keys: ```name```, ```locale```, ```timezone```, and ```description```.
 For the description, you must specify ```description.text``` as a child key.
 You can also specific [custom links](/appdotnet/api-spec/blob/master/objects.md#user-specified-entities) for a user description.

+If you want to add or update a User's annotations, you may include the optional ```annotations``` key and pass in the annotations that are changing.

 > This endpoint is currently migrated by the ```response_envelope``` migration.
 Please refer to the [Migrations documentation](/appdotnet/api-spec/blob/master/migrations.md#current-migrations) for more info.

 ### Required Scopes